AnyFetch/developers.anyfetch.com/guides/tutorials/document-type.md

 The example use case will be a store indexing "products" onto anyfetch, wishing to display them properly.

+> Grab a beer, take a seat, this is probably the hardest tutorial on the site.

 ## What do I need?
 To follow this guide, you need: